-• A general workplace inspection of the site will be conducted termly and be undertaken / co-coordinated by a group of stakeholders e.g. governors, Head
+• A general workplace inspection of the site will be conducted termly and be undertaken / co-coordinated by a group of stakeholders e.g. governors, head teacher, health & safety coordinator, staff representatives, site manager, business manager etc.

-- teacher, health & safety coordinator, staff representatives, site manager, business manager etc. - The person(s) undertaking the inspection will complete a report and action plan in writing and submit this to the Head teacher - Responsibility for following up items detailed in the safety inspection report will rest with the caretaker Mr Wilkins and SLT. - Monitoring inspections of individual departments will be carried out by Heads of Department or nominated staff.
-Advice and pro forma inspection checklists can be found in CLEAPSS (for sciences and DT) - An annual inspection, using the School's Inspection Checklist or similar, by Caretaker, SLt and Building committee will be undertaken and an action plan created, this will be reported back to the full governing body meetings.
-A copy will be sent to the Health & Safety Team, who will review the action plan and this will form the basis of the next audit of the school.
+- The person(s) undertaking the inspection will complete a report and action plan in writing and submit this to the Head teacher - Responsibility for following up items detailed in the safety inspection report will rest with the caretakers and SLT - Monitoring inspections of individual departments will be carried out by Heads of Department or nominated staff.
+Advice and pro forma inspection checklists can be found in CLEAPSS (for sciences and DT) - An annual inspection, using the School's Inspection Checklist or similar, by Caretakers, SLT and Building Committee will be undertaken and an action plan created, this will be reported back to the full governing body meetings.
+Note: a copy will be sent to the H&S Team (healthsafetyandresilience@wirral.gov.uk), who will review the action plan and this will form the basis of the next audit of the school.